tbnobody/OpenDTU-docs/docs/firmware/faq.md

 ??? question "After the OpenDTU startup the limit is stated as zero but the inverter seems to work properly"

     The limit is fetched every 2-4 minutes from the inverter.
-If it is fetch more often the inverter will create error messages in the event log.
+If it is fetched more often the inverter will create error messages in the event log.
     Due to the fact that on OpenDTU startup it is unknown when the limit was last queried, a 4-minute delay is applied before the limit will be fetched.

 ## Debugging